pnp/List-Formatting/view-samples/discussion-board-format/README.md

 ## Summary

-This sample provides discussion board where title, description, tags and votes are avaliable.
-Users can include emotions on discussions, comments and inline editing is avaliable to update information.
+This sample provides discussion board where title, description, tags and votes are available.
+Users can include emotions on discussions, comments and inline editing is available to update information.

 ![discussion board format](./assets/DiscussionBoardformat.gif)